novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-104.md

 “Yes, haha.”

-“Shall we have a little chat?”
+“Then can we talk for a moment?”

 “Sure.”

-It was now time to talk with Kim Tae-hyun.
+This time, it was Kim Tae-hyun's turn to talk.

-At that moment,
+But at that moment,

-“A-young, come in for a moment.”
+“Ah-young, come here for a moment.”

-Kim Sung-moo calling Kim Ah-young caught everyone's attention, including Lee Hyun-woo’s.
+Kim Sung-moo called Kim Ah-young, which caught the attention of everyone, including Lee Hyun-woo.

-Naturally, people were curious.
+Naturally, curiosity began to arise among the people.

-Why did Kim Sung-moo, who had just met Lee Hyun-woo alone, suddenly call Kim Ah-young?
+Why did Kim Sung-moo, who had met privately with Lee Hyun-woo, suddenly call Kim Ah-young?

 What did they talk about?

-Especially, the second daughter, Kim A-jin, and the youngest, Kim Na-yoon, had wild imaginations.
+Especially, the second daughter Kim Ah-jin and the youngest Kim Na-yoon imagined wildly.

-‘Is it possible that father liked this guy and is encouraging my sister to date him?’
+‘Could it be that our father likes this guy and is encouraging unnie to date him?’

-On the other hand, Kim Tae-hyun, who was interested in a different topic, pulled Lee Hyun-woo to his room and asked related questions.
+On the other hand, Kim Tae-hyun, who was interested in different matters, dragged Lee Hyun-woo to his room and asked related questions.

 “What did you say?
-Why is he calling An-young suddenly?
-Is there a problem with our joint venture in Japan?”
+Why did he suddenly call Ah-young?
+There’s no problem with our joint venture in Japan, is there?”

-“No way.
-I just received a call from Japan today, saying that progress is faster than expected and that we might start the portal site and online shopping next month.”
+“No way?
+I got a call from Japan today, and they said progress is faster than expected, so we might be able to start the portal site and online shopping next month.”

-“That’s good news.
-Then why is father calling An-young?”
+“That’s good to hear.
+So why did father call Ah-young?”

-Lee Hyun-woo quickly shrugged.
+Lee Hyun-woo shrugged quickly.

-“I really don’t know.”
+“I’m not sure either?”

 “Really?”

-“Yes, our conversation was mostly about the economic trends domestically and internationally.”
+“Yes, we just talked about the domestic and international economic trends.”

-Although it was true, he didn't mention revealing the identity of Nostradamus.
+It was true, but he didn’t mention revealing Nostradamus’s identity.

 Even if Kim Tae-hyun found out later, he wouldn’t feel bad.

-His sibling was the one who hid more from Lee Hyun-woo, so the feeling of betrayal would likely be directed in that direction.
+His sister had kept more from him than Lee Hyun-woo had, so any sense of betrayal would flow in that direction.

-‘But isn’t this making An-young take too much upon herself?’
+‘But this way, Ah-young will have to bear too much?’

-It wasn’t the desired direction, and there was no need for Kim Ah-young to go this far.
+It wasn’t the direction he wanted, and there was no need for Kim Ah-young to do this for him.

-‘I feel bad for her.’
+‘I feel bad for no reason.’

-Lee Hyun-woo thought he should do something nice for Kim Ah-young later.
+Lee Hyun-woo thought he’d have to make it up to Kim Ah-young somehow later.

-Also, through this, he could read Kim Ah-young’s feelings once more.
+Also, he could read Kim Ah-young’s mind again this time.

-‘She definitely has feelings for me.’
+‘She definitely seems to have feelings for me.’

-On his way home after talking with Kim Tae-hyun, he briefly indulged in imagination.
+As he finished talking with Kim Tae-hyun and headed home, he briefly let his imagination run wild.

-What if he had a ‘passionate romance’ with Kim Ah-young?
+What if he had a “hot romance” with Kim Ah-young?

-Firstly, he would always have a bodyguard with him.
+First, he’d always have a bodyguard with him.

-Secondly, Chairman Kim Sung-moo might recommend studying abroad to him.
+Second, Chairman Kim Sung-moo might encourage him to study abroad.

-Thirdly, Guseong might start the process of absorbing Jungle.
+Third, Guseong might begin the process of absorbing Jungle.

-Fourthly, the eldest son, Kim Tae-hyun, might keep a close watch on him.
+Fourth, the eldest son, Kim Tae-hyun, might become very wary of him.

-Although these conclusions were ‘might happen,’ it wasn't entirely impossible.
+Though these were all hypothetical, they weren’t entirely impossible.

-At least in his previous life, the person who became Kim Ah-young’s husband had to study abroad due to Kim Sung-moo’s insistence and endured tremendous stress to qualify as a son-in-law.
+At least in his past life, Kim Ah-young’s husband had gone abroad to study due to Kim Sung-moo’s pressure and had undergone tremendous stress to qualify as a son-in-law.

-‘Oh dear, I need to think this through a bit more.’
+‘Oh, I need to think this through a bit more.’

-Lee Hyun-woo suddenly felt that troublesome things might come his way and took a deep breath.
+Feeling that a bothersome situation might arise, Lee Hyun-woo took a deep breath.

-Even though he dreamed of a passionate romance in his new life, he didn't want to achieve it while being very troubled.
+In his reborn life, he had dreamed of a passionate romance but didn’t want to realize it while feeling very bothered.

-With these thoughts, as soon as he reached home, his phone rang.
+As he arrived home with these thoughts, his phone rang.

-‘It must be A-young.’
+‘It must be Ah-young.’

-His premonition pointed to her, and indeed, it was Kim Ah-young when he answered the call.
+His intuition pointed to her, and indeed, when he answered, it was Kim Ah-young.

 (Hyun-woo, it’s me.)

-“Oh, A-young.”
+“Oh, Ah-young.”

 Lee Hyun-woo was curious.

-What did Kim Sung-moo talk about with her?
+What did she talk about with Kim Sung-moo?

-‘Did he really not ask why she did that?’
+‘Did he really not ask why she did it?’

-But he decided to wait until Kim Ah-young shared.
+But he decided to wait until she told him.

 Anyway, he didn’t have to wait long.

-Kim Ah-young immediately told Lee Hyun-woo about her conversation with Kim Sung-moo.
+Kim Ah-young immediately shared what she talked about with Kim Sung-moo.

-(I called because I thought you might be worried.
-Father asked if I was Nostradamus and didn’t say much else.)
+(I called because I thought you might worry, but my father asked if I was Nostradamus and didn’t say anything else.)

 “Really?”

-(Yes, he didn’t say not to do it either.
+(Yes, he didn’t tell me not to do it either.
 Instead, he said he trusts me.)

 “Ah….”

-Once again, the contents of Kim Sung-moo’s autobiography came to mind.
+Once again, Lee Hyun-woo recalled something from Kim Sung-moo’s autobiography.

-Although he loved all his children, Kim Sung-moo especially cherished his eldest daughter.
+Although no parent has a finger that doesn’t hurt, Kim Sung-moo particularly cherished his eldest daughter.

-When Kim Ah-young first joined to inherit the hotel, he stayed at Seorabeol Hotel for a month, openly showing his concern.
+When Kim Ah-young first joined the hotel to inherit it, he stayed at Seorabeol Hotel for a month, openly showing his concern.

-It was very rare for him to give such support to his own child.
+Such support for his children was very rare.

-It never happened with his eldest son, Kim Tae-hyun, or his second daughter, Kim A-jin.
+It hadn’t happened with his eldest son Kim Tae-hyun or his second daughter Kim Ah-jin.

-‘This wasn’t favoritism but a result of feeling sorry for not being able to be there for A-young during her childhood compared to his other children.’
+‘It wasn’t favoritism but rather guilt for not being able to be with her as much compared to his other children.’

-Unlike her siblings, Kim Ah-young's childhood was during a time when Kim Sung-moo was fiercely fighting for succession and couldn't pay much attention to her.
+Unlike her siblings, during Kim Ah-young’s childhood, Kim Sung-moo couldn’t pay much attention to her due to intense succession battles.

-She must have been his sore spot since then, and later, her marriage and divorce with a bodyguard would have only deepened that feeling.
+She had undoubtedly been his aching finger since then, and her marriage to a bodyguard and subsequent divorce must have made her an even more painful memory.

-‘Thinking about it this way, I feel sorry for A-young.’
+‘Thinking about it makes me feel sorry for Ah-young.’

-It was a fleeting moment, but these thoughts occurred to him.
+It was a long thought, but it was just a fleeting moment.

-After these thoughts ended, he felt he should treat her well.
+When the thought ended, he resolved to treat her well.

-Like this, Lee Hyun-woo wavered.
+Like this, Lee Hyun-woo also wavered.

 Why?
 Because relationships between men and women never go as planned.